hector-barriga/hector-barriga.github.io/README.md

 ### (Dis)similarities of coffee shops in Paris, Manhattan, and Toronto
 [Publication](https://www.mdpi.com/1424-8220/22/8/3048)

-Completed the "IBM Data Science with Python" certification including an extensive coursework in Data Science using Python and SQL.
+Completed the "IBM Data Science with Python" certification including an extensive coursework in Data Science using **Python** and **SQL**.
 Used the Fourth Square app to collect venue data, and applied relational database in a cloud API.
 Performed data analytics and visualization.
 Used machine learning models to compar (dis)similarities of clusters of venues.

-Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
-This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
-The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)